-Examples of mononeuropathies in the lower extremities caused by occupational overuse include common peroneal mononeuropathy (squatting for long periods - carpet layers, farm workers), mononeuropathy of the lateral cutaneous nerve of the thigh (wearing a heavy belt - carpenters), and sciatic mononeuropathy (sitting on a hard surface).
+Examples of mononeuropathies in the lower extremities caused by work tasks include common peroneal mononeuropathy (squatting for long periods - carpet layers, farm workers), mononeuropathy of the lateral cutaneous nerve of the thigh (wearing a heavy belt - carpenters), and sciatic mononeuropathy (sitting on a hard surface).

 Iliotibial band syndrome results from repetitive friction of the iliotibial band sliding over the lateral femoral epicondyle, moving anterior to the epicondyle as the knee extends and posterior as the knee flexes, and remaining tense in both positions.
 It is unusual in non-athletes.

 There are more than 10 individual nerves in the arm distal to the brachial plexus, so many different mononeuropathies can occur.
 Osteoarthritis, tendinitis, or repetitive strain symptoms are often confused with carpal tunnel syndrome and/or ulnar neuropathy, as the distribution of pain can be similar in these entities.
 Electrophysiological studies can help identify or rule out an associated mononeuropathy in these cases.

 A common shoulder condition, especially in older and active patients.
 An episode of vigorous overhead activity, such as painting or overhead lifting, may incite subacromial bursitis or impingement symptoms, which can be prodromes to tearing and failure of the rotator cuff.

-With a prevalence of approximately 1 in 25, this is the most common entrapment neuropathy.
+With a prevalence of approximately 1 in 25, carpal tunnel syndrome is the most common entrapment neuropathy.
 Occupations involving exposure to repetitive bending or twisting of the hands or wrists, or the use of vibrating tools, represent a particular risk.

 Patients describe a history of activities contributing to overuse of the forearm muscles that originate at the elbow.
 Both medial and lateral epicondylitis have been associated with repetitive elbow and forearm activities, such as hammering, typing, meat-cutting, plumbing, and painting, as well as leisure activities including tennis and golf.